 5 Rinks will be drawn by the office staff prior to the time of the tie.
 When there are 6 or fewer ties scheduled for the same time and day, rinks will be drawn from rink numbers 2 to 7.

 6.1 In the event of the jack being hit off the rink it will be replaced at one of two pre-defined white spots on the rink which are in line with the 2 metre T mark and half way between the centre line of the rink and the edge of the rink, before the next bowl is delivered or the end decided.
-If the jack is hit off the rink to the right it will be repositioned on the right hand white spot and so on.
-When the pre-defined spot is occupied, the jack will be repositioned at the nearest available position along the line between the predefined point and the centre line of the rink, but not touching an obstructing bowl.
+If the jack is hit off the rink to the right it will be repositioned on the right white spot and so on.
+When the predefined spot is occupied, the jack will be repositioned at the nearest available position along the line between the predefined points and the centre line of the rink, but not touching an obstructing bowl.
 This rule also applies if a jack is struck “over” the banking to the left or right.

-6.3 A live rebounding jack, within the confines of the rink, but is less than a minimum of 20 metres from the mat, will be repositioned at the appropriate pre-defined point as above.
+6.3 A Live rebounding jack, within the confines of the rink, but is less than a minimum of 20 metres from the mat, will be repositioned at the appropriate pre-defined spot.

 6.4 The jack when hit into the ditch within the rink width will remain in play and not be repositioned.

 6.5 Any bowl leaving the confines of the rink (except on delivery) and not a live toucher in the ditch will be deemed to be dead and immediately removed.

 6.6 In the event of a Dead End being created due to a function of the Laws of the Sport (such as Bowl Displacement) then the WIBC Laws of the Sport rules should be followed and will be played in same direction as originally played even if outwith the time limit.